codefeasto/XSSScanner/README.md

-A very barebone/lightweight XSS Scanner that I created in 10th grade.
+A very barebone/lightweight XSS Scanner that I created in late 2022.

+It features:
+- endpoint crawling
+- testing form inputs
+- testing request parameters

+**Use the `--forms` switch with caution in production environments because it has the potential to generate a lot of junk traffic.**